ampproject/amphtml/extensions/amp-list/amp-list.md

    c.
 Exporting the function using `exportFunction(name: string, fn: Function)`
 2. Use the `amp-script:` protocol in your `<amp-list>`'s src attribute.
 The correct format for specifying a function is the `<amp-script>`'s ID followed by the exported function name, like this:
    `<amp-list src="amp-script:id.fnName">`
-   In cases where you do not have the ability to modify an API serving `<amp-list>` JSON, you may need to modify the server response before handing it to the `<amp-list>`.

 See below for an example: